mikaeilorfanian/django_DRF_redis_tokens/README.md

 						                             # this is the first token created for this user
 ```
 **Notes**
 - `MultiToken.create_token` takes an instance of `settings.AUTH_USER_MODEL`.
 - The `_` variable basically tells you whether the user is already logged in on another device.
+- `token` has two attributes: `key` and `user`.
+DRF expects custom tokens to have these attributes. `key` is the string user receives as their token and `user` is an instance of User model.